saket5ingh/Online_Judge/README.md

 ## Features

 - User registration and authentication
-- Problem listing and description
-- Code submission and evaluation
-- Test case management
-- Admin panel for managing problems and submissions

-# Online Judge

-The Online Judge is a web-based platform for hosting coding contests and evaluating code submissions.
-It allows users to solve programming problems, submit their solutions, and receive verdicts based on the evaluation of their code against test cases.

-## Features

-- User registration and authentication
 - Problem list page displaying problems available for solving
 - Submission page for submitting code solutions to problems
 - Evaluation of code submissions against test cases
 - Verdict generation based on the evaluation results
-- Leaderboard to track user scores and rankings
+- Admin panel for managing problems and submissions

 ## Technologies Used